 Bicycle Benefits Program

-Raleigh has launched a bicycle benefits program to reward bicycle friendly businesses and individuals and to promote safe cycling and sustainable options.
-Supporting businesses will be offering specials and discounts to cyclists who show their bicycle benefits helmet sticker.
+Raleigh has a Bicycle Benefits program that rewards bicycle friendly businesses and individuals and promotes safe cycling and sustainable options.
+Supporting businesses offer specials and discounts to cyclists who show their Bicycle Benefits helmet sticker.
 Go to any of the Bicycle Benefits Business Members in Raleigh to purchase your $5 helmet sticker.Learn more about Bicycle Benefits Program

 BikeRaleigh Plan Update

 The City of Raleigh is in the process of updating its 2009 Bike Plan.
 We are soliciting comments on the draft Plan update until January 31, 2016.